Wabinab/xenoblade-chronicles-2/src/15_history.md

 "Really?
 I feel like I've been... giving it my all."

 "But you never stop growing.
 At any rate, Haze's ability to restrict other Blades is indispensable.
 It's perfect for training.
 We're lucky."
-She{{footnote: With her full core crystal, diamond shaped than triangular}} was surprised how the conversation led to her.
+She{{footnote: With her full core crystal, diamond shaped than triangular}} was surprised how she became the topic of their conversation so sudden.

 "When she stops me using my Foresight...
 It's- certainly difficult." agreed Mythra.

 Haze, replying humbly, "Ohhh, but y-you honor me too much.
 I'm just happy to help you both in any way I can."

 "Next to each other like that, you really do look like twins, you two."
-Mythra spoke of Lora and Haze.
+Mythra commented.

 Addam agreed, "It's rare for the Driver's nature to appear **so** strongly in their Blade."